Saturday, 2 September 2023

 Fossicking among the graves and ruins at Radstock Bay

-For non-Inuit people, Beechey Island is significant as the grave site of three seamen from the Franklin expedition and also the site of the ruins of Northumberland House built by sailors who came in search of Franklin, his ship and men.
+For non-Inuit people, Beechey Island is significant as the gravesite of three seamen from the Franklin expedition and also the site of the ruins of Northumberland House built by sailors who came in search of Franklin, his ship and men.
 Macabre and yet fascinating for the history buffs on board.
 It signifies a much more extensive tragic loss of life than I understood.
-Interesting also is that Roald Amundsen landed at here in 1903, during the first successful voyage by ship to fully transit the Northwest Passage.
+Interesting also is that Roald Amundsen landed at here in 1903 during the first successful voyage to fully transit the Northwest Passage by ship.
 Although the land was rather spectacular, Lindsay and I didn’t go ashore.
 He was nursing some injuries and I watched from the balcony of our cabin as I couldn’t get excited by the futility of what the site represented.

 This lone polar bear was spotted from the dining room at lunch time

-After lunch I went out in the citizen science zodiac.
+After lunch I went out in the Citizen Science zodiac.
 We were to have landed to explore on shore, but a bear was sighted and of course that engendered a lot of excitement.
-As a result, the afternoon was zodiac cruising.
+As a result, the afternoon was zodiac cruising only.
 The scenery was rather spectacular with dramatic rock formations.
-Towering Cliffs of Caswall Tower dwarfed the surrounding plains where evidently the stone remains of Inuit camps spread inland from the beach.
+Towering cliffs of Caswall Tower dwarfed the surrounding plains where evidently the stone remains of Inuit camps spread inland from the beach.
 Polar bears now occupy those ancient camps.
-We saw a number of those polar bears wandering alone or as a Mum and bub duos.
+We saw a number of those polar bears wandering alone or as Mum and bub duos.
 I think our presence made them uneasy as we tended to linger a little too long (in my opinion).

 Very ancient eroded landscape around Caswall Tower

+Caswall Tower is a pretty impressive isolated tor.
 A scientist spent a season camped on the top of this towering monolith observing polar bears.
-It's fairly inhospitable.
+It is fairly inhospitable.

 Bear watching